ambrop72/aprinter/README.md

   * 128kB of flash,
   * 3 timers (any one of these can be either 8- or 16-bit).

-## Software requirements

-You need a recent development version of GCC 4.9 targeting AVR.
-Version 4.8.1 is known not to work, likely due to a bug in the compiler.
-Anything earlier will be even more useless, including the ancient compilers that come with Arduino.

 ## Coding style

   * Extreme attention to detail and bugless code.
 Lots of assertions (the proven kind, not guesses).